Dasyproctaanxiousness893/rtsp-virtual-webcam/README.md

 Download and run the installer from [vb-audio.com/Cable](https://vb-audio.com/Cable/), then reboot.
 This creates two audio devices: `CABLE Input` (playback) and `CABLE Output` (recording).

-## Quick Start

-1. Download the latest installer from [Releases](../../releases).
-2. Install RTSP Virtual Webcam.
-3. Install VB-Audio VB-CABLE when prompted.
-4. Enter your camera's RTSP URL.
-5. Start the stream.
-6. Select `RTSP Virtual Webcam` as the camera in Google Meet, Zoom, Teams, or another application.
-7. Select the VB-CABLE recording device as the microphone if audio is enabled.

 ## Configuration